Conservation and sustainable use of the Selva Maya

 Overall term: 2011 to 2019

-Key governmental and civil society actors carry out coordinated measures for the protection and sustainable use of biodiversity and natural resources in the Selva Maya.
+Key governmental and civil society actors are carrying out coordinated measures for the protection and sustainable use of biodiversity and natural resources in the Selva Maya.

-The tropical rainforest area extends across territory belonging to the three countries.
-To promote its protection and sustainable use, the programme conducts activities in four areas:
+To promote its protection and sustainable use, the programme conducts activities in four thematic areas:

 - Protected areas and biodiversity